doudoualexou/stochasticsnow/README.md

 **Stochastic Modelling of Snow Depth in Mountains, by Alexandre Faroux**

-This research paper was written with the goal of applying stochastics (Wiener process) to the modelling of snow depth in mountains.
+This research paper was written with the goal of taking a simple approach to stochastics (Wiener process) in order to model snow depth in mountains.
 Throughout the paper, I explore possible applications, try to find an accurate model and build a Python program capable of running simmulations, to prove its accuracy and make predictions.

 The following Panda libraries must be installed:
   - Pandas (https://pandas.pydata.org/)